 Property Stamp Duty in Singapore

 Stamp duty is a tax you have to pay in order to have your documents (i.e. the Sales and Purchase Agreement between homebuyer and seller, or the Tenancy Agreement between landlord and tenant if you’re renting) legally recognised.

 We’ve put together a handy guide on the stamp duties you’ll have to pay, depending on whether you’re buying, selling or renting:

 Seller’s Stamp Duty

-If you sell your property within 3 years of ownership, you’re liable to pay a Seller’s Stamp Duty (SSD).
+If you sell your condo within 3 years of ownership, you’re liable to pay a Seller’s Stamp Duty (SSD).